Ward³

 How Ward³ runs

 Three judges.
-Three latencies.
+Three response times.
 Three surfaces.

 Tiered execution